AdaptiveMe/adaptive-arp-darwin/adaptive-arp-rt/DerivedData/README.md

 Products are built to this directory.

+If not,

+Option 1 - Change setting globally in XCode:
+* goto menu on top.
+* click preferences
-If not, in XCode, goto menu on top, click preferences, select the locations tab, look at the build location option.
+* select the locations tab.
+* look for the build location option.

-Select the option to place build products in derived data location.
+* set "DerivedData" to "Relative" in the combo.

+Option 2 - Change setting for your project:
+* goto menu on top.
+* click file.
+* click project settings.
+* select build tab.
+* set "DerivedData" to "Relative" in the combo.

 Thanks all folks!